 - For applicants applying for admission in Fall 2017, financial aid decisions will be based on the family's 2015 calendar year income.

 - It is for first year, prospective students (and not for current/returning students) living on-campus who are U.S. Citizens or Permanent Residents, and where the student and the parents are U.S. residents.
 Also, it is for students who are dependent on their parents (i.e. parents' financial data is always required even though the calculator may not ask for their information).

 - Single, never married, divorced, or separated parents should complete a separate net price calculation for each household to estimate the combined contribution which will be used.

 - The estimate of aid is most reliable when income consists of wages from W-2’s, and not from self-employment, business, or investment income, and when there are no losses on the tax return.

-- Other grant aid you receive will reduce esimated Haverford College grant aid which might be determined by this calculator.
-Please review our "Meeting Your Financial Need" web page (and click on "Aid for College Sources").
+- Other grant aid you receive may reduce any Haverford Grant estimated by this calculator.
+Please review our Determining Your Financial Need web page (and click on "Aid for College Sources").

 - See our Paying For College web page for more information on our needs analysis procedures.